Instagram: Maria Tureaud

 What hobbies do you have outside of writing and editing?

 Reading!
-Ha!
-Other than that, no real hobbies.
-But I try to be a kick-ass mom to my kid.
+And WATCHING ALL THE K-DRAMAS!!
+If you're a Lee Min-Ho, Kim Seon-Ho, or Wo Do-Hwan stan, we're already besties.
+Other than that, no real hobbies beyond being conscious of self-care, especially during These Times.
+But I do try to be a kick-ass mom to my kid.